 In Theme 2, candidates examine how markets deal with the Central Economic Problem and how decisions are made by economic agents in markets.
-Theme 2 aims to provide candidates with a microeconomic analysis of how markets function and how markets may fail to achieve efficient and equitable outcomes.
-Candidates will be able to understand how market forces of demand and supply interact to bring about market equilibrium.
-In addition, candidates will be able to understand that while decisions made by consumers and producers are necessary for the functioning of markets, these decisions may lead to inefficient and inequitable outcomes.
-Candidates will be able to discuss how governments may intervene through public policy measures to improve efficiency and equity while recognising limitations, unintended consequences and possible trade-offs of government intervention.
+Theme 2 aims to provide candidates with a microeconomic analysis of how the price mechanism addresses the questions of what to produce, how to produce and for whom to produce.
+In addition, candidates will examine the strategies of firms to achieve their objectives and understand that while decisions made by consumers and producers are necessary for the functioning of markets, these decisions may lead to inefficient and/or inequitable outcomes.
+Candidates will be able to discuss how governments may intervene through public policy measures to improve efficiency and equity, while recognising limitations, unintended consequences and possible trade-offs of government intervention.
 This theme provides candidates with insights into real-world microeconomic issues and opportunities to deepen economic reasoning, analysis and application of microeconomic concepts to markets in Singapore and the global economy.